 “I feel I was able to heal/get control of my grief and bereavement through the 1:1 peer support.
 My facilitator was able to help me sort out of feelings/grief well.”

-Media Release – Tim Hortons® Smile Cookie Campaign Announcement!
+Media Release – Tim Hortons® Smile Cookie Campaign Returns Monday, September 19

-Media Release – Tim Hortons® Smile Cookie Campaign is Back!
+Media Release – A record-breaking number of Smiles thanks to the Tim Hortons® Smile Cookie Campaign

 explore our community support programs